algobulls/algobulls_help_site/docs/member/python-build.md

 [![pythonbuild](imgs/python_build_graph_tool_2.png "Click to Enlarge or Ctrl+Click to open in a new Tab")]()

-**P&L Book:** View detailed trade by trade report.
+vi.
+P&L Book: View detailed trade by trade report.
 Premium users can analyse this data in the form of heatmaps for Gross Profit & Loss, Trading Volume & Total number of Trades.

 [![pythonbuild](imgs/python_build_pnl_book.png "Click to Enlarge or Ctrl+Click to open in a new Tab")]()